McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day2_Wednesday_May_10th/4_Sources/README.md

 Similarly, there is an interface with the [SIMPLEX](https://spectrax.org/simplex/index.html) and [GENESIS 1.3](http://genesis.web.psi.ch/index.html) codes for XFEL's.

 ## Exercise: Use SRW-generated output to simulate a beamline.

-We will now use a different utiltiy to drive a McXtrace-simulation: MCPL.
+We will now use a different utility to drive a McXtrace-simulation: MCPL.

 [MCPL](https://mctools.github.io/mcpl/) is an interchange file format to communicate with e.g. GEANT4, PHITS, MCNP, and SRW.